ohduran/cookiecutter-react-django/README.md

     heroku config:set PRODUCTION_HOST=[app name].herokuapp.com SECRET_KEY=[your secret key] DJANGO_SETTINGS_MODULE=backend.settings.production
     ```

     You can generate a valid Django Secret Key via [this link](https://miniwebtool.com/django-secret-key-generator/).
+REMEMBER to put the key between apostrophes ('), or you will likely get a `-bash: ****: event not found`

 4. Now run ```heroku stack:set container``` to tell our Heroku app to use Docker.